 Action to Do

-Choose the type of action that should be performed when the trigger element i
+Choose the type of action that should be performed when the trigger element is clicked

 When the Jump to Slide action is selected, users can choose to configure either a simple or an advanced action: